networknt/light-doc/content/en/tool/idea/settings.md

 ##### Inotify Watches Limit

-IntelliJ IDEA is monitor the filesystem changes and reload the files into the IDE once files are changed from outside.
-If you have bigger project with thousands of files, you need to increate the watch limit.
+IntelliJ IDEA monitors the filesystem changes and reloads the files into the IDE once files are changed from outside.
+If you have a bigger project with thousands of files, you need to increate the watch limit.

 - Add the following line to either /etc/sysctl.conf file or a new *.conf file (e.g. idea.conf) under /etc/sysctl.d/ directory: